-Available-for-sale assets comprise those securities which the Banking Group intends to hold for an indefinite period such as certain fixed term securities, normally until maturity, but which may be sold in response to liquidity needs.
+Available-for-sale assets comprise those non-derivative financial assets which the Banking Group designates as available-for-sale but which are not deemed to be held principally for trading purposes, and include equity investments and fixed term securities.
 They are initially recorded at fair value plus transaction costs.
 Subsequent gains or losses arising from changes in fair value are included as a separate component of equity called the 'available-for-sale revaluation reserve'.
-When the asset is sold the cumulative gain or loss related to the asset is transferred from equity to the income statement.
+When the asset is sold the cumulative gain or loss related to the asset is transferred to the income statement.

-Where there is objective evidence of impairment, the cumulative loss previously recognised in equity from the decline in fair value of the asset is removed from equity and recognised in the income statement.
-If in a subsequent period the amount of an impairment loss for a security decreases and the decrease can be linked objectively to an event occurring after the impairment event, the loss previously recognised in the income statement is reversed through the income statement.
+Where there is objective evidence of impairment, the cumulative loss related to that asset is removed from equity and recognised in the income statement.
+If, in a subsequent period, the amount of an impairment loss relating to an available-for-sale asset decreases and the decrease can be linked objectively to an event occurring after the impairment event, the loss previously recognised in the income statement is reversed through the income statement.

 Premiums and discounts are included within the calculation of the fair value of the security.
-Interest is accrued and recognised in accordance with the effective yield method.
+Interest is accrued and recognised in accordance with the effective yield basis.